What is endometriosis: causes to recognise

 -

-This effect can relieve pelvic congestion and improve the uterine environment.
+This effect can alleviate pelvic congestion and improve the uterine environment.

 Diet and lifestyle